alalh100/Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning/README.md

-# Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning
+# Dynamically Modifying ML Programs for Automated Machine Learning

-PyGlove on TensorFlow
+## PyGlove on TensorFlow

 This code shows how PyGlove (Peng et al., 2020) can be dropped into a TensorFlow project.
 The original PyGlove library has not been released yet.
 Therefore, I implemented some of the basic methods of PyGlove that are needed for this example.
 My implementation of the